 Libraries can help eliminate barriers to access for older adults by:

 - Providing books-by-mail programs, home visits, institutional deposit collections, accessible bookmobiles, or other outreach programs for homebound older adults

 - Utilizing tools such as computer screen readers, screen magnifiers, or other tools to enlarge texts and providing accessible collections including audio books, large-print formats, or Braille titles.

 - Designing library spaces for accessibility, including clear aisles and pathways, available seating, accessible shelving, easy to navigate entrances.

 - 2009 Jean E. Coleman Library Outreach Lecture – “The Challenges and Opportunities of Serving America’s Elders” by Kathleen Mayo

 ALA Member Groups Addressing Older Adult Issues

 Contact and Questions

 Questions?
 Comments?
-If you would like to share questions or comments on ALA’s resources for older adults, please contact ALA’s Office for Literacy Services at 800.545.2433, ext.
+If you would like to share questions or comments on ALA’s resources for older adults, please contact ALA’s Office for Diversity, Literacy, and Outreach Services at 800.545.2433, ext.
 4294, or email@example.com.